 \subsection{Solar Irradiance Model}

-Long endurance platform solely depend on the harvested solar power for its flight and communication operations.
-Thus, it is imperative to adopt an accurate solar irradiance model to quantify the solar flux at the surface of the mounted photovoltaic cells.
+Long-endurance platform solely depends on the harvested solar power for its flight and communication operations.
+Thus, it is imperative to adopt an accurate solar irradiance model to quantify the solar flux at the surface of the mounted photo-voltaic cells.
 Solar flux is a measure of light energy that is being radiated at a certain area, given in $W/m^2$.
-The amount of solar flux depends on the Julian day index ($j_d$) and solar elevation ($\epsilon_s$) angle at a given time and location \cite{reda2004solar}.
+The amount of solar flux depends on the Julian day index ($j_d$) and solar elevation angle ($\epsilon_s$) at a given time and location \cite{reda2004solar}.
 The extra-terrestrial radiations undergo attenuation (due to Rayleigh scattering and molecular absorption) while traveling through the atmosphere before falling on the surface.
-Therefore, solar irradiance is adjusted to account for annual variation due to eccentricity of Earth's orbit and atmospheric absorption factor $f\left(H, \epsilon_s\right)$ as
+However, the solar radiation intensity is still higher in the stratosphere relative to the Earth's surface because of less gaseous and water vapour absorption.
+Interestingly, stratosphere bears only $0.05\%$ of the amount of water vapor on the Earth’s surface \cite{brizon2015solar}.
+The solar irradiance at an altitude $H$ is adjusted to account for annual variation due to eccentricity of Earth's orbit and atmospheric absorption factor $f\left(H, \epsilon_s\right)$ as \cite{FBbolandhemmat2019energy}